 Social psychology is the study of how our thoughts, feelings and behavior are influenced by the presence of other people.
 The course will include a consideration of conformity, attraction, aggression, self-presentation, prejudice, helping behavior, and other relevant aspects of social life.
 Offered annually in the fall (TU).
-Prerequisite: PSY 101.
+Prerequisite: PSY 101 with a grade of "C-" or higher.